ZacharyGeurts/AMOURANTHRTX/README.md

 Snap an eyeball and come back. https://jcgt.org/published/0002/01/05/paper.pdf Our (me and Grok's implementation) in LAS.hpp and LAS.cpp or please see wiki for LAS
 Each file is part of the GPU and we are covering every aspect of it as we crawl out.
-SDL3 turns on our window and also happens to have VR haptics and MP3s and stuff.
+SDL3 turns on our window and also "happens" to have VR haptics and MP3s and stuff.

 If you just want to do compute, you can probably get this going today with "I just want to do compute" and pasting main and pipeline into Grok.
 Crawl into your RTX at zero cost per watt with me.